-Teams that do not abide by the rules are not allowed to participate.

-Any person close to the playing field is not allowed to wear any orange, yellow or blue clothes that can be seen by the robots (to avoid interference).
-A referee can require a team member to change clothes or to be replaced by another team member if interference is suspected.

-The referee can interrupt a game in progress if any kind of interference from spectators is suspected (color clothing, IR emitters, camera flashes, mobile phones, radios, computers, etc.).

-This needs to be proved to an OC member if a claim is placed by the other team.
+- 2.2.1 Teams that do not abide by the rules are not allowed to participate. - Any person close to the playing field is not allowed to wear any orange, yellow or blue clothes that can be seen by the robots (to avoid interference).
+A referee can require a team member to change clothes or to be replaced by another team member if interference is suspected. - 2.2.3 The referee can interrupt a game in progress if any kind of interference from spectators is suspected (color clothing, IR emitters, camera flashes, mobile phones, radios, computers, etc.). - 2.2.4 This needs to be confirmed by an OC member if a claim is placed by the other team.
 A team claiming that their robot is affected by colors has to show the proof/evidence of the interference.